TEG Lecture on Direct Current (DC) at Schiphol

-In the early 20th century the era of electricity starts with the lamp of Thomas Edison and his development of direct current grid.
-At the same time, Nikolai Tesla developed the alternating current.
+In the early 20th century, the era of electricity starts with the lamp of Thomas Edison and his development of a Direct Current grid.
+At the same time, Nikolai Tesla developed Alternating Current.
 A real battle was waged - the War of Electric Currents.
 Wall Street, the Chicago World Fair in 1893 and the largest demonstration project in Niagara Falls, in cooperation with Westinghouse, showed that AC offered more advantages in the transportation and distribution of electricity.
-Nowadays we use many electrical devices in our homes working on DC.
+Nowadays, we use many electrical devices in our homes working on DC.
 Now, we know that electricity transportation over long distances with HVDC offers great advantages and that modern power electronics play an increasingly important role in various applications.

 16.00 Reception with coffee